Shelton Quarles

-Shelton Eugene Quarles (born September 11, 1971) is an American football executive and former linebacker who is the director of football operations for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at Vanderbilt and was signed by the Miami Dolphins as an undrafted free agent in 1994.
-He also played for the BC Lions and the Buccaneers, the team he played for from 1997 to 2006.
+Shelton Eugene Quarles (born September 11, 1971) is an American football executive and former linebacker who is the senior director of football operations for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Vanderbilt Commodores and was signed by the Miami Dolphins as an undrafted free agent in 1994.
+He also played for the BC Lions and the Buccaneers, for whom he played for from 1997 to 2006.

-Early years
+Early life

 Quarles is an alumnus of Whites Creek High School in Nashville, Tennessee and was a student and a letterman in football.
 In football, he won a first-team All-State honors as a senior, and finished his career with 30 sacks, 505 tackles, and five interceptions.
 He was also a member of National Honor Society.
 Shelton Quarles graduated from Whites Creek High School in 1990.

 Playing career

 Quarles played college football in Vanderbilt earning second-team All-Southeastern Conference honors as a senior and signed as an undrafted free agent by the Miami Dolphins in 1994 but was cut in training camp.
 Quarles then played for two seasons (1995-96) with the Canadian Football League's BC Lions before signing with the Buccaneers as a free agent in 1997.

 Quarles helped lead the Buccaneers to their first Super Bowl championship in the 2002 season.
 Quarles also holds the record for the longest play in Buccaneers' history with a 98-yard interception return for a touchdown against the Green Bay Packers in 2001.
-On April 24, 2007, it was announced that the Bucs were going to release him before the 2007 NFL Draft after he failed a physical.
+On April 24, 2007, it was announced that the Bucs were going to release him before the 2007 NFL draft after he failed a physical.